gbrener/conda-shell/README.md

 Q: Why is this not a part of `conda` (like `nix-shell` is a part of `nix`)?
 A: First of all, `conda-shell` is still a very immature tool.
 Second, `conda-shell` is not (yet?) compatible with Windows.

+Q: Does this project have all the features of `nix-shell`?
+A: No. It may never reach the full functionality of `nix-shell`, since `nix` is a different package manager than `conda` with different ambitions.
+However this is a step in that direction.